Tuscaloosa Angels

 This family includes one biological daughter who is six and a foster daughter who just turned one.
 They would benefit from a volunteer who can offer support through relationship-building, encouragement, and care.
 Help with babysitting, monthly care packages, and quality time with the children would be a meaningful way to come alongside this family as they navigate both the joys and challenges of parenting and foster care.

-This family has been fostering since December 2023 and currently has two children in their home, an 11-month-old boy and an 11-year-old girl.
+This family has been fostering since December 2023 and currently has three children in their home — an 18-month-old boy, a 3 month old boy, and a 12-year-old girl.
 They would benefit from a volunteer who can offer consistent support through relationship-building, encouragement, and practical help.
 A Love Box match could make a meaningful impact by providing care packages, spending quality time with the children, and helping the family feel seen and supported on their foster care journey.
+The family would especially value connection with volunteers from the African American community, as they hope to surround their children with more diverse role models and representation in their lives.

 This foster family is currently caring for three children, including a sibling pair and an infant.
 One of the siblings faces challenges with social interactions due to a vision issue, while the other is full of energy and enjoys sports.
 Their youngest, an 8-month-old baby girl placed with them at birth, is full of personality and keeps the family on their toes.With a wide range of ages and needs in the home, this family would benefit from consistent encouragement and practical support, such as meals, childcare assistance, or help with activities.